AndeanROAD/Reports/2016/plans_annual_report.md

   - Share draft plan with the Andean ROAD collaboration.
   - Write final report following comments from the collaboration.
-  - Make telecons to define 2016-2017 priorities.
+  - Make telecons to finalize our opinion about 2016-2017 priorities.

 * September.
   - Make first version of the 2016-2017 plan.